Last Updated on September 2, 2022 by The Filtery Staff

 A good option for elementary school kids, Bixbee offers lunch boxes that come in fun designs like unicorns, camo, space odyssey, sparkles, dinosaurs, and other animals.

 Even though they’re made from plastic, they are lab tested to be free of toxins like PVC, BPA, phthalates, and lead.
 The interior lining is made out of PEVA, which is a safer and more eco-friendly alternative to PVC.
-This makes the lunch box waterproof without having to add any toxins like PFAS to the fabric.
+This makes the lunch box more resistant to spills without having to add any toxins like PFAS to the fabric, which is an important consideration for the messier members of the family!

 Bixbee is also a Certified B Corp brand that donates school bags and other supplies to non-profit organizations with each purchase.
 In addition to lunch boxes, they also carry other school essentials like backpacks, pencil cases, and duffle bags.